Indoor rainy days activities for preschoolers

 Salt painting is another cool DIY art and craft technique that turns rainy indoor time into something really memorable, especially when using glue and watercolors together.

 I’ve tried many projects, but this process is all about exploration, texture, and surprise, which is why my preschooler absolutely loved it.
+Watching colors spread through salt feels magical and keeps kids focused longer than expected, making it perfect for calm, creative afternoons.

 Its beauty lies in how simple materials create big excitement, and even hesitant little artists feel confident experimenting freely with this hands-on activity indoors.